kamilla-boiko/theatre-api/README.md

 setup ensures that the application can run consistently across different environments and can be easily deployed in production.

+## Features
+The API service provides the following features:

+* CRUD operations for actors, genres, plays, performances, reservations, and tickets.
+* User authentication and authorization using JWT (JSON Web Tokens).
+* Uploading and managing play images.
+* Seat validation based on the theatre hall's capacity when creating tickets.
+* Dockerized for easy deployment and scaling.

 ## Prerequisites

 Before running the Theatre API service in Docker, ensure you have the following installed on your machine: